 - Any theatre work (please call 212-245-4802 and consult with our Theatre Department)

 WHAT DO I NEED IN ORDER TO SUBMIT THE LS-1?

 - Blank LS-1 contracts are available on our site.
-Select WHERE WE WORK from the top menu, then CONTRACTS, then scroll down to find “Solo Performance and Private Teaching (LS-1 contract).”
+Select CONTRACTS from the top menu, then scroll down to find “Solo Performance and Private Teaching (LS-1 contract).”
 Fill it out, then get it signed by your employer or your own corporation

 - Pension contributions must be an amount between 4.80 percent to 17.99 percent of the gross wages reported.